SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

     > Note: Don't use the CDS import command parameter `--keep-namespace` because it would result in the CDS service name *cust*, which would lead to service name clashes if you import multiple SAP Business One custom OData services.

-    After the command was executed, the file *app/poetryslams/package.json* is updated with a CDS configuration referring to the remote OData service, and a folder with path *./srv/external* has been created.
+    After the command is executed, the file *app/poetryslams/package.json* is updated with a CDS configuration referring to the remote OData service, and a folder with path *./srv/external* is created.
 The folder contains the configuration files for the remote services.

     > Note: Typically, remote services don't require any persistency.
 Make sure the entities in the corresponding CDS files in the folder *./srv/external* are annotated with `@cds.persistence.skip : true`.
 You may encounter errors during the deployment with the db-deployer service if the persistency-skip-annotation is missing.